-May I use my own device, if it meets school specifications?
+May I use my own device, if it meets with school specifications?

-Students are required to use the device provided by the school.
+For the reasons noted above, students are required to use the device provided by the school.

 May our family opt out of this program?

 This is not a supplement.
 The iPads are an essential part of instruction.
 Students will be at an academic disadvantage without iPads.
 Like other fundamental parts of the educational program, opting out is neither feasible nor permitted.